Ab-Romia/Zaylon-Capstone/README.md

 ## 🎯 Project Overview

-**Flowinit** is an intelligent e-commerce assistant that uses a **hierarchical multi-agent architecture** to handle complex customer conversations.
-Unlike traditional chatbots that use a single LLM, Flowinit employs:
+**Zaylon** is an intelligent e-commerce assistant that uses a **hierarchical multi-agent architecture** to handle complex customer conversations.
+Unlike traditional chatbots that use a single LLM, Zaylon employs:

 - **Supervisor Agent**: Routes customer queries to specialized sub-agents
 - **Sales Agent**: Handles product search, orders, and purchases (6 tools)